MouseBiteLabs/Game-Boy-DMG-Color/DMGC-CPU-01/README.md

 -	Layers: 2
 -	Thickness: 1.2 mm
 -	Surface Finish: ENIG or HASL
--   **NOTE: When ordering PCBs, add this note to the order: "The file milling.gbr contains outlines for plated slots.
-Please add plated slots on the PCB according to this layer."**
+-   **NOTE: For v2.4, when ordering PCBs, add this note to the order: "The file milling.gbr contains outlines for plated slots.
+Please add plated slots on the PCB according to this layer."
+V2.5 does not require this note.**

 *HASL will work, but will potentially be more difficult for soldering fine-pitch parts like the CPU and FFC connector.*